 - Make it safe to walk on

-The good news is, cleaning the deck will cost you under $10.
+The good news is, cleaning the deck will cost you under $10 and you probably have the supplies at home.

-The supplies you need to clean your deck are:
+The supplies you need to clean a deck are:

 - Baking Soda